The Network, Inc.: Incident management

 In 2005, the company developed its Case Management system (now known as Incident Management), which streamlined the incident and issue management process for corporate investigators and case managers.
-In May 2010, an enhanced version of the software was released as a replacement to the legacy system.
+In May 2010, an enhanced version of the software was released as a replacement of the legacy system.

 Product development

-In 2011, the company expanded its existing ethics and compliance training offerings with interactive web-based training offerings, which cover topics such as codes of conduct, conflicts of interest, anti-corruption, discrimination and harassment, insider training, information security and ethics reporting.
+In 2011, the company expanded its existing ethics and compliance training offerings with interactive web-based training offerings.
 That same year, the company introduced an enhanced version of its platform-level Reporting & Analytics engine.

-In April 2012, the company released its Policy Management solution, which enables organizations to use platform-level collaboration tools to create, distribute and manage company policies, track employee attestation, and know which version of a policy was in effect at any given time.
+In April 2012, the company released its Policy Management solution, which enables organizations to use platform-level collaboration tools to create, distribute, and manage company policies, track employee attestation, and know which version of a policy was in effect at any given time.
 In 2013, the company introduced a companion product to the Incident Management solution, CAPA/Remediation, designed to manage investigative follow-up and remedial tasks, as well as a Compliance Management solution designed for compliance risk assessment and employee survey management.